greenywd/blog/_posts/2020-05-01-AppleTV-4K-Recovery.markdown

 I believe you can get into the Recovery Mode once the Apple TV has been setup (not that it's very useful) through a combination of button presses, but as this one Apple TV hadn't finished setting up that didn't work.
 Luckily, I came across a [comment on a Reddit thread][appletv-recovery-process-reddit] which put me on the right track.
 The exact instructions given by the commenter didn't work for me, but unplugging the Apple TV from power, waiting a second, plugging it back in and repeating multiple times worked.
 Your mileage may vary, but I found I had to unplug completely from the power outlet, instead of turning the switch on and off.

 And to my surprise, I was greeted with the recovery screen where I was able to reset the Apple TV's settings and start the configuration process again.
-Luckily, this time it went through the configuraiton like the rest of the Apple TVs did in the first place.
+Luckily, this time it went through the configuraiton without issues, just like the rest of the Apple TVs did in the first place.

 [restore-appletv]: https://support.apple.com/en-us/HT203028
 [appletv-recovery-image]: {{site.baseurl}}/assets/appletv-recovery-mode.jpg